enp1s0/CULiP/README.md

 ./foo.bar
 ```

-The execution time is printed on stdout.
+Then the execution time is printed on stdout.
 ```
 [CULiP Result][cublasSgemm_v2-m1024-n1024-k1024] 155182ns
 ```